Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 ## Addressing Problems
 Not everything might go exactly as you might expect.
 Perhaps someone did something that makes you uncomfortable.
 If so, it is suggest you follow these steps to address the problems, only moving onto the next if you feel it wasn't properly look over.
-1. Confront the person directly.
+1. Confront the person directly, preferably after the session if it can wait.
 If you don't feel comfortable talking to them, you can move straight to the next step.
-Most tabletop problems can be resolve with a direct confrontation.
+Most tabletop problems can only be resolve by addressing it.
 If the person didn't know they cause an issue to begin with, how will they prevent it in the future?
 2. Bring it up to the admin.
 Dungeon Masters are in charge of running the game and world mechanic, where as Admins are in charge of dealing with the leg work of the Discord server and its structure.
 3. Use the **#player-dropbox** channel.
 This should be the last resort for bringing up social issues as we want to keep drama down to a minimum.